Amaanx20/oop/WeeklyExercises/5_6WritingClassesAndMethods/Writing Classes.md

 Modify the Account class from the unit examples so that it also permits an account to be opened with just a name and an account number, assuming an initial balance of zero.
 Modify the main method of the Transactions class to demonstrate this new capability.

-***5) Cards***
+***5) Card_numbers***

-Design and implement a class called Card that represents a standard playing card.
-Each card has a suit and a face value.
+Design and implement a class called Card that represents a standard playing Card.
+Each Card has a suit and a face value.
 Create a program that deals five random cards.